bayespy/bayespy/doc/source/user_guide/advanced.rst

    but also by the conjugate gradient methods in the Riemannian geometry.
 Thus, the Riemannian conjugate gradient may not yet work for all models.

+It is possible to construct custom optimization algorithms with the tools provided by :class:`VB`.
+For instance, :func:`VB.get_parameters` and :func:`VB.set_parameters` can be used to handle the parameters of nodes.
+:func:`VB.get_gradients` is used for computing the gradients of nodes.
+The parameter and gradient objects are not numerical arrays but more complex nested lists not meant to be accessed by the user.
+Thus, for simple arithmetics with the parameter and gradient objects, use functions :func:`VB.add` and :func:`VB.dot`.
+Finally, :func:`VB.compute_lowerbound` and :func:`VB.has_converged` can be used to monitor the lower bound.

 Collapsed inference